West Papua (province): Modern era

-During the Indonesian National Awakening period several Indonesian nationalists were interned in the Boven-Digoel detention camp in modern-day Papua province, mostly from the failed 1926 communist uprising.
+During the Indonesian National Awakening period, several Indonesian nationalists were interned in the Boven-Digoel detention camp in modern-day Papua province, mostly from the failed 1926 communist uprising.
 This began the long interaction and formation of local Indonesian nationalist movement in Western New Guinea.
 Following its independence declaration from the Netherlands in 1945, Indonesia claimed all of the territory of the former Dutch East Indies, including Western New Guinea.
-Local figures like Silas Papare created PKII In 1946 centered in Serui to begin preparation for revolution war against the Netherlands.
-To counter this Netherlands formed the Papuan Council.
+Local figures like Silas Papare created PKII in 1946 centered in Serui to begin preparation for revolution war against the Netherlands.
+To counter this, Netherlands formed the Papuan Council.

-In 1947 Malino Conference the formation of United States of Indonesia was considered but because of pressure from local Dutch politicians hoping to create a West New Guinea country for fleeing Indo-Eurasians, they decided against including West New Guinea in United States of Indonesia.
-This is contrary to the local Papuan delegates in the event, Frans Kaisiepo who argued for the inclusion of West Papua with Indonesia.
-This is also the first time 'Irian' is proposed to describe the territory as suggested by Kaisiepo.
-Kaisiepo was then rejected to becoming Dutch New Guinea representatives during 1949 Round-Table Conference which resulted in United States of Indonesia independence and postponement of the Western new Guinea status negotiation to the next year.
+In 1947 Malino Conference the formation of United States of Indonesia was considered, but because of pressure from local Dutch politicians hoping to create a West New Guinea country for fleeing Indo-Eurasians, they decided against including West New Guinea in United States of Indonesia.
+This is contrary to the local Papuan delegates in the event, Frans Kaisiepo, who argued for the inclusion of West Papua with Indonesia.
+The name Irian was first suggested in a tribal committee meeting in Tobati, Jayapura, formed by Atmoprasojo, head of the Papuan (later renamed Irian) bestuur school, and Kaisiepo was the committee leader, but this was the first time the name 'Irian' was popularised outside of New Guinea to describe the territory.

+Kaisiepo later rejected to becoming Dutch New Guinea representatives during 1949 Round-Table Conference, which resulted in no Papuan representatives in the conference.
+The result of which was United States of Indonesia independence and postponement of the Western new Guinea status negotiation to the next year.

-However, by 1950s Republic of Indonesia Government dissolved United States of Indonesia and many of the constituent merged to form United Republic of Indonesia.
-This angered the Dutch because it destroyed their influence in many of the formed republics constituent of BFO and the dissolving of Dutch-Indonesian Union.
+However, by 1950s Republic of Indonesia Government dissolved United States of Indonesia, with many of the constituent merging to form United Republic of Indonesia.
+This angered the Dutch, because it destroyed their influence in many of the formed republics constituent of BFO and the dissolving of Dutch-Indonesian Union.
 As a result, the region was still retained by the Dutch, which caused increasing tension of Netherlands with Indonesia.